NaingPhonePyae/CP3407-Group8/User_stories.md

 - [3] **Manage Booking Calendar** | Priority: High | Estimate: X days
   - *Description*: As a cleaner, I want to manage my booking calendar, so I can keep track of appointments.
 This includes integrating with calendar services, blocking out unavailable dates, viewing scheduled jobs, and updating availability in real-time.

+- [4] **Support Billing and Invoicing** | Priority: High | Estimate: X days
+  - *Description*: As a cleaning service provider, I want the cleaning booking system to support billing and invoicing functionalities so that we can offer more convenient payment methods to customers.
+This involves collecting billing details, creating invoices for services provided, and keeping track of payment history.

+- [5] **Store Customer Information in Database** | Priority: Low | Estimate: X days
+  - *Description*: As a cleaning service provider, I want the cleaning booking system to store and manage customer information securely in a database so that we can reach out to them immediately.
+This involves collecting personal details, addresses, preferences (if applicable), and contact information.
+The system should ensure data accuracy and allow easy retrieval and updating of customer records.

 - [6] **Real-time tracking cleaning appointments** | Priority: Medium | Estimate: X days
-**Description**: As a customer, I want to be able to see the status of my booking appointments in real-time.
+  - **Description**: As a customer, I want to be able to see the status of my booking appointments in real-time.
 This should let me know if my booking is paid and accepted, denied, or waiting for payment.

-- [7] **1.
-Monthly analytics of cleaner's bookings and earnings** | Priority: Medium | Estimate: X days **Description**: As a cleaner, I want to see my monthly bookings and earnings.
+- [7] **Monthly analytics of cleaner's bookings and earnings** | Priority: Medium | Estimate: X days
+  - **Description**: As a cleaner, I want to see my monthly bookings and earnings.
 This should show me total bookings and total earnings so that I can plan my bookings effectively.
 This should also have a filter function and show transactions by date.